NORRIS McDONOUGH LLP

 Recognising that by 1997 it was inevitable that his party faced a long period in opposition Steve retired from Parliament to resume his business career.
 But while you can take the boy out of politics you can never take the politics out of the boy.
 He successfully persuaded his party not to oppose the concept of an elected mayor in London and was his party’s candidate for the role in 2000 and 2004 losing to London’s first elected mayor Ken Livingstone but outperforming the national party on both occasions and becoming one of London’s best known political figures in the process.

 Steve is now both a board member of a number of companies and a strategic advisor to several others in the fields of transport, infrastructure and property.
 In the UK property world he is one of Property Week’s Property Power 100 and is Chairman of Soho Estates which controls around 60 acres of London’s Soho.
 He is also Chairman of London Resort Company Holdings, developers of the £3.5 billion entertainment resort project in North Kent.
-He is Senior Advisor to BNP Paribas Real Estate UK of which he was formerly non-executive Chairman and advises a number of private and quoted developers on major residential and commercial schemes.
-He is co-chair with former Labour Cabinet Minister Baroness Tessa Jowell of the Gatwick Growth Board.
+He is Independent Non-Executive Chairman of Cambridgeshire County Council’s arms-length property company, This Land and advises a number of private and quoted developers on major residential and commercial schemes.

 In the infrastructure world he is Chair of the Council of the National Infrastructure Planning Association and Chairman of AIM listed Driver Group plc, world leaders in expert witness and dispute resolution in civil engineering.
 He advises on major brownfield developments across the whole of the UK.
 In the field of transportation he was a member of the board of Transport for London under Mayor Johnson and is Deputy Chairman of Optare plc, a subsidiary of Ashok Leyland itself a part of the Hinduja Group of Companies, which manufactures all- electric buses in the UK.
 He is a member of the board of directors of NYSE listed Cubic Corporation Inc of San Diego CA, the defence and transportation technology specialists who are developers of the London Oyster card and similar systems worldwide.
 He is also President of ITS-UK, part of the worldwide family of intelligent transport technology public and private sector not for profit organisations that share ground breaking innovation in transport technology.